mekerhult/test2023/README.md

 ## Music data format

 - **ticks** – durations are specified in MIDI clock ticks (24 ticks per quarter note when the external device conforms to the MIDI spec).
+If your data is in a different resolution (e.g. 48 ticks per quarter from a DAW export) provide the optional `ticksPerQuarter` (or `ppqn`) value and the Arduino will scale the durations accordingly.
+When omitted the sketch automatically reduces common multiples (48, 96, …) down to 24 ticks per quarter so playback matches the external MIDI clock.
 - **note events** – require `type: "note"`, `note` 0–127, optional `velocity` 1–127 (defaults to 100).
 - **rests** – `type: "rest"` and `ticks`; any `note` or `velocity` fields are